HTC coupon codes for May 2026 | $40 OFF

 What does HTC VIVE sell other than headsets?

-HTC VIVE sells VR headset accessories to go alongside your headset, including wireless adaptors, facial trackers, hygiene masks and controllers, you can find all that’s available in the ‘VIVE Accessories’ section of the website.
+HTC VIVE sells VR headset accessories to go alongside your headset, including wireless adaptors, facial trackers, hygiene masks and controllers.
+You can find all that the brand currently has to offer in the ‘VIVE Accessories’ section of the website.

 Yes for added peace of mind, HTC VIVE headsets come with a warranty, and the length of the warranty depends on the product.
 Some headset accessories also come with a warranty.
 To find out the specifics, head to the ‘Warranty’ page on the VIVE website.